Welcome to lab 4!

 If you have checkpoints from the last lab to show your instructor or TA, do so immediately.
 No credit will be given if you have not already completed the work, nor will credit be given after the first 10 minutes of this lab.

-Our goal today is to learn more about methods, which let us extract reusable sequences of code into a separate block of code.
+Our goal today is to learn more about methods, which let us extract a sequence of code into a self-contained and reusable “recipe.”
+Methods have some very nice properties:

-Person A types.
-Open your Eclipse workspace and create a package named
+Person B types.
+Open your IntelliJ project and create a package named

 mainmethod of your